dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer-v2.3.1.md

 ### setFrameRate

+> Note:
-> Deprecated.
-Will be removed in v3.0.
+> The method is deprecated in v9.0.2 and will be removed in v10.0 release.

 Set the frame rate to the input value (if the input value is available for the device).